KleoPadre/3SecVideos/README.md

 # 3SecVideos
- Deleting videos shorter than three seconds
+ Deleting or moving videos shorter than three seconds